python/devguide/developer-workflow/psrt.rst

 Below are the responsibilities of PSRT members:

-* Being knowledgeable about typical software vulnerability report handling processes, such as CVE IDs, patches, coordinated disclosure, embargoes, etc.
+* Being knowledgeable about typical software vulnerability report handling processes, such as CVE IDs, patches, coordinated disclosure, embargoes.
 * Not sharing or acting on embargoed information about the reported vulnerability.
 Examples of disallowed behavior include sharing information with colleagues or publicly deploying unpublished mitigations or patches ahead of the advisory publication date.
 * Acting as a “Coordinator” of vulnerability reports that are submitted to projects.
-A coordinator’s responsibility is to move a report through the PSRT process to a “finished” state, either rejected or as a published advisory and mitigation, within the industry standard timeline of 90 days.
+A Coordinator’s responsibility is to move a report through the PSRT process to a “finished” state, either rejected or as a published advisory and mitigation, within the industry standard timeline of 90 days.
 * As a Coordinator, involving relevant core team members or triagers where